 Drug addiction can affect your overall quality of life and get in the way of achieving your goals.
 When you are addicted to drugs, you are unable to stop or cut back on using despite any negative consequences.
 However, drug addiction is treatable, and Tulip Hill Recovery is here for you.
-Our drug rehab in Murfreesboro, Tennessee can help you or your loved one overcome drug addiction.
+Our drug rehab in Murfreesboro, Tennessee and Bowling Green, Kentucky can help you or your loved one overcome drug addiction.

 What is Drug Addiction?